AleksandarDzudzevic/TutoringWebApp/README.md

 ## Success Criteria
 1) The tutoring platform will have a secure register system, unique for student and tutor accounts with access to different features on the platform.
 >[ I often struggled with not having a place to find the right tutor/I usually just got their phone number as a contact]
-2) The tutoring platform will contain useful filter options such as search by tutor name and country and for posts subject, tutor name, and price range.
+2) The tutoring platform will contain useful filter options such as search by tutor name and country and for posts subject, word search, and price range.
 >[I also struggled with finding ones that lived close to me, and as I usually just got their phone number as a contact, I wasn't aware of who they were and how much they charged]
 3) The tutoring platform will allow tutor accounts to upload/delete multiple tutoring posts for different subjects and topics that they offer to teach, all on one account.
 >[in the past he tried using online selling platforms such as eBay or Craigslist to post his advertisement for tutoring services, but was unsuccessful]